 You must make prototypes of your service to explore, share and test different designs before you commit to building anything.

-You can quickly make and test multiple prototypes and discard the ones that don’t test well.
+You can quickly make and test multiple prototypes and discard the ones that do not test well.

 Making prototypes is important because it:

 - improves the usability of your service

 - helps you to make sure you’re building the right service for your users

 - helps your whole team to get a shared understanding about the future of your service